CelesteDodge/forkThis/README.md

-# Project Title
+# forThis

-## Forkthis Repo for Practice
+## Repo for Practice

-### Write your author name here. eg. By Nicole
+### Author: Celeste Dodge

 ### Description

-Create a description and fill it in here.
+#Forked from codebaseacademy and md updated README

 ## Languages used

-What languages were used for this repo:
-List them
+#Git Bash comand line

 ### Known Bugs

-Are there any?
-If so what are they?
+#none

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+#This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+# Hat tip to codebaseacademy, udemy
-* Inspiration
-* etc